-Policy 4.D.1.5: The City shall use the level of service standard identified in D-4 this Element to evaluate facility capacity and for issuance of development permits.
+Policy 4.D.1.5: The City shall use the level of service standard identified in Objective 4.D.1 of this Element to evaluate facility capacity and for issuance of development permits.

 Policy 4.D.1.6: The level of service standard for determination of capacity shall be 90% of the permitted capacity of the County's water treatment plant(s), which is 54 MGD, or 90% of 60 MGD.